junxit/us-congress-code/title-42/chapter-6a/sec-290aa-0.md

     - **(E)** other individuals and agencies as determined appropriate by the Assistant Secretary.
 - **(d)** *Deadline for beginning implementation* The Laboratory shall begin implementation of this section not later than January 1, 2018.
 - **(e)** *Promoting innovation*
-  - **(1)** *In general* The Assistant Secretary, in coordination with the Laboratory, may award grants to States, local governments, Indian tribes or tribal organizations (as such terms are defined in section 5304 of title 25), educational institutions, and nonprofit organizations to develop evidence-based interventions, including culturally and linguistically appropriate services, as appropriate, for—
+  - **(1)** *In general* The Assistant Secretary, in coordination with the Laboratory, may award grants to States, local governments, Indian Tribes or Tribal organizations (as such terms are defined in section 5304 of title 25), educational institutions, and nonprofit organizations to develop evidence-based interventions, including culturally and linguistically appropriate services, as appropriate, for—
     - **(A)** evaluating a model that has been scientifically demonstrated to show promise, but would benefit from further applied development, for—
       - **(i)** enhancing the prevention, diagnosis, intervention, and treatment of, and recovery from, mental illness, serious emotional disturbances, substance use disorders, and co-occurring illness or disorders; or
       - **(ii)** integrating or coordinating physical health services and mental and substance use disorders services; and